Estimating Parameter Fields in Multi-Physics PDEs from Scarce Measurements: Cell Migration and Proliferation

 \textbf{Measurements:} Given the initial condition at 38 points from the experimental data ($t=0h$) and Neumann boundary conditions $\partial\rho(x=0)/\partial x = 0$ and $\partial\rho(x=1900)/\partial x = 0$, we train \methodName\ with only 152 cell density data points over 38 spatial points and 4 timesteps.
 In the same setup, we compared our \methodName\ with PINN-SR \cite{chen2021physics} (i.e., PINN with sparse regression), for parameter estimation and response prediction performance.

 \textbf{Analysis:} As shown in the first graph of Fig. \ref{fig:5}a, \methodName\ estimates an increasing $\gamma$ with cell density, consistent with previous research~\cite{fisher1937wave, maini2004traveling}.
 Field estimations also suggest $\lambda_1$ and $\lambda_2$ are likely scalars.
-We also assume space-dependent parameters for estimation: results showing parameter distributions with high (peak) values at two boundaries, demonstrating that the field parameters are density (or state) dependent.
-In the third graph, while the field estimation for $\lambda_2$ shows large values at low densities and stabilizes as density increases, this behavior is primarily due to highly noisy experimental data in regions with low cell numbers, rather than being attributed to the nature of the field parameter itself.
-In contrast, PINN-SR, limited by its methodology, cannot estimate field parameters, and its scalar estimations show slightly different combinations but remain within a reasonable range.
+We also assume space-dependent parameters for estimation: results showing parameter distributions with high (peak) values at two boundaries, demonstrating that the parameter fields are density (or state) dependent.
+In the third graph, while the field estimation for $\lambda_2$ shows large values at low densities and stabilizes as density increases, this behavior is primarily due to highly noisy experimental data in regions with low cell numbers, rather than being attributed to the nature of the parameter field itself.
+In contrast, PINN-SR, limited by its methodology, cannot estimate parameter fields, and its scalar estimations show slightly different combinations but remain within a reasonable range.
 This limitation is evident at $12h$ (first graph) and $48h$ (last graph), where it fails to capture enhanced cell spreading.

-Accurate field parameter estimation excels in predicting cell density distributions over time, as shown in Fig. \ref{fig:5}b.
+Accurate parameter field estimation excels in predicting cell density distributions over time, as shown in Fig. \ref{fig:5}b.
 For such sparse and noisy data, PINN-SR achieves a median error of $6.53\times10^{-5}$.
 In contrast, \methodName, assuming density-dependent parameters, achieves the highest accuracy with an error of $4.71\times10^{-5}$.
 Across experimental data with varying initial cell densities~\cite{chen2021physics}, \methodName\ achieves 28-47\% lower median errors.
 Additional results are detailed in \textit{Supplementary Note 2}.

 \textbf{Implications:} The findings demonstrate that \methodName\ not only provides more accurate parameter estimations under sparse and noisy conditions but also captures critical density-dependent dynamics that other methods, like PINN-SR, cannot.
 This capability enables improved predictions of biological phenomena such as cell migration and proliferation, offering new avenues for understanding and modeling reaction-diffusion systems in complex and noisy experimental scenarios.